thmsrzk/OC-DW_P5_Kasa/README.md

 ## Available Scripts
 In the project directory, you can run:
 ### `yarn install`
-(you can use 'npm' instead of 'yarn' depending on your preferences)
+(you can use 'npm' instead of 'yarn' depending on which package manager you're using)
 ### `yarn run dev`

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.